mikkelee/latex-pua/README.md

 Just a simple package for using MUFI characters in LaTeX, to enable transcription & display of medieval documents.

 Supports two options:
 - `font` selects the font to use for displaying the characters.
+Requires the `fontspec` package.
 - `mufifour` enables the MUFI 4.0 specified characters (which are not yet fully supported by the available fonts).

-Requires `fontspec` and a MUFI-compatible font.
+Requires XeLaTeX or LuaLaTeX and a MUFI-compatible font.

 Fonts & information available at [Medieval Unicode Font Initiative](http://www.mufi.info/)